Lightning-AI/pytorch-lightning/docs/source/index.rst

 Welcome to PyTorch Lightning
 ============================

-TODO: write why lightning is
+TODO: write why lightning is not

 ----